 Oils and Fats - I try to avoid adding oils and fats to homemade treats where possible.
 Occasionally, a touch of olive oil may be used, but I'll usually turn to a nut or seed butter instead.
 The exception is coconut oil, which I actively include in my dogs' diet (read more here).
 Without including lots of fats and sugars in baked treats, homemade dog biscuits/cookies can often lack "snap" and "crunch", but you can leave treats in the cooling oven or pop baked treats into a dehydrator to remove moisture and add crunch factor.
 This also helps to extend shelf life, but I still prefer to use treats fresh so I always freeze my extras.
 Freezing is also a great way to have different options on hand so you can easily mix things up for variety. :)

 Peanut Butter and Nut/Seed Butters - Most dogs LOVE peanut butter, and it's a handy helper for binding as well as adding a little fat if needed for consistency.
 I occasionally use other nut and seed butters, like pumpkin seed butter, but that's just me mixing things up for variety.
-When using ingredients like peanut butter, try to go natural or low-salt/low-fat where possible and double-check the ingredients to ensure that there is no xylitol (toxic to dogs).
+When using ingredients like peanut butter, try to go natural or low-salt/low-fat where possible and double-check the ingredients to ensure that there is no xylitol (highly toxic to dogs).

 Carob - Carob is a dog-friendly alternative to chocolate (toxic to dogs).
 Made from ground carob tree pods, it is surprisingly nutritious (good for humans too!) and most dogs LOVE carob.
 Many pet/grocery stores sell carob drops or melts, but they are usually high in fat and/or sugars, so best used in moderation (like all treats, of course).
 Pure carob powder and plain raw carob can be tricky to find.
 I order mine from an organic health food shop.